ibug-lab/pollin-cam/README.md

 sudo sh install.sh
 ```

-After the installation, we'll setup the web interface to adjust the schedule for startup/shutdown.
+After the installation, the installer will prompt you to reboot the pi.
+Do so, and then we'll setup the web interface to adjust the schedule for startup/shutdown.

 ```bash
 sudo home/ibuglab/uwi/diagnose.sh